wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.10.1 =

+* Fix: Uses version_compare() for comparing wpsc_version constant in legacy code (from 5 years ago).
+Using comparators was causing 3.10.0 to be "less than" 3.8, resulting in an unnecessary admin notice.

 = 3.10.0 =